Salewa Mountain Trainer Mid GTX Review

 Comfortable, lightweight, waterproof, good value for money and easy to break in makes these boots an all-around great buy.
 The Gore-Tex design is sturdy and actually gives them quite a nifty finish.
 I own the black pair with the bright laces but you can also get them in a grey/charcoal colour as well.

-Click here to get them on Amazon ranging from £133 up to around £200, the price range depends on your size with half sizes tending to be a bit more.
+Click here to head over to Amazon and see what other users had to say about them.
+The price range depends on your size with half sizes tending to be a bit more.

 I hope that you found this Salewa mountain trainer Mid GTX review helpful!
 Whether you want to purchase these boots or not, you should now have a better idea of what they offer and whether they’re for you.
 Below I have also added some other boots made by Salewa which you can have a look at if you are interested, the second-last image is specifically for women.